airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/edit-your-chat-flow.md

 ## **Overview**

 A chat flow determines the structure of conversations between your chatbot and users.
-This document provides instructions on how to customize chat flows using the available tools and functionalities within the m1Bot platform.
+This document provides instructions on how to customize chat flows using the available tools and functionalities within the tropitech platform.

 ## **Accessing Chatbot Builder**

 To customize your chatbot's flow, follow these steps:

-* Navigate to the bot menu or homepage on the m1Bot portal.
+* Navigate to the bot menu or homepage on the tropitech portal.
 * Select your chatbot to open the chatbot builder.
 *   Click on "Edit your chat flow" to access the chatbot builder.\
     \